cabralbrcwb/cabralbrcwb/README.md

 ## 💞️ Looking to Collaborate On
 - **Open Source Projects**: Particularly those related to Java, Spring Boot, or web technologies.
-- **Innovative Startups**: Always interested in teaming up for new ventures.

 ---